Investiture of the Gods: Selected anecdotes

-Nüwa and King Zhou
+Nüwa and Di Xin

-King Zhou visits the temple of the ancient Chinese goddess Nüwa to offer incense and pray.
+Di Xin visits the temple of the ancient Chinese goddess Nüwa to offer incense and pray.
 As he was doing so, there came a gust of wind which blew up the cover on Nüwa’s statue.
 He notices that the statue of the goddess is very attractive.
 The lewd king spouts blasphemy before the statue, declaring "It would be wonderful if I could marry her".
 He writes poems on the walls to express his lust for the goddess.
-He has offended Nüwa unknowingly and Nüwa foresees that King Zhou is destined to be the last ruler of the Shang dynasty.
-As King Zhou will live for another 28 years, she sends the thousand year old vixen spirit, nine-headed pheasant spirit and jade pipa spirit to torture King Zhou.
-As a result, King Zhou becomes obsessed with the spirits, who disguise themselves as beautiful women, and starts to neglect state affairs and rule with cruelty.
+He has offended Nüwa unknowingly and Nüwa foresees that Di Xin is destined to be the last ruler of the Shang dynasty.
+As Di Xin will live for another 28 years, she sends the thousand year old vixen spirit, nine-headed pheasant spirit and jade pipa spirit to torture Di Xin.
+As a result, Di Xin becomes obsessed with the spirits, who disguise themselves as beautiful women, and starts to neglect state affairs and rule with cruelty.
 The people suffer under his tyranny and eventually join Ji Fa to rise up and overthrow him.

 Daji and Bo Yikao

-King Zhou places Ji Chang, the Western Duke, under house arrest in Youli for almost seven years.
-Ji Chang's eldest son Bo Yikao comes to Zhaoge (present-day Hebi, Henan) to plead with King Zhou to release his father.
+Di Xin places Ji Chang, the Western Duke, under house arrest in Youli for almost seven years.
+Ji Chang's eldest son Bo Yikao comes to Zhaoge (present-day Hebi, Henan) to plead with Di Xin to release his father.
 Daji falls in love with Bo Yikao and requests the king to permit Bo Yikao to teach her how to play the guqin.
 Daji attempts to seduce Bo Yikao but he rejects and ridicules her.
-The irate Daji complains to King Zhou that Bo Yikao molested her and insulted the king through his music.
+The irate Daji complains to Di Xin that Bo Yikao molested her and insulted the king through his music.
 The king is furious and he has Bo Yikao executed, his flesh minced and made into meat pies, and served to his father.
 Ji Chang knows divination and has already foreseen his son's fate.
 He suppresses his sorrow and consumes the meat cakes.
-After that incident, King Zhou lowers his guard against Ji Chang and allows the latter to return home.
+After that incident, Di Xin lowers his guard against Ji Chang and allows the latter to return home.
 Ji Chang builds up his forces and plans to avenge his son.